Chinyere3699/TAXEASE_-Nigeria-Tax-Calculator/user-guide.md

 ## Log In

-1. Open the TaxEase application
+1. Open the Taxease application
 2. Enter your registered credentials
 3. Click **Login**